Physics & Constraints

 If an object is not parented to another object, the constraints will work in world space.
 Otherwise they will work in the parent object's space - you can select the parent object in 3ds Max or Blender to show up the coordinate axes.

-Sets up a constraint to limit object position, rotation or scale along a selected axis.
-A specified id should be unique, otherwise an existing constraint with the same will be replaced.
-The "min" and "max" slots specify the range between the movement is allowed.
+Creates a constraint to limit object position, rotation or scale along a selected axis.
+Constraint id should be unique, otherwise an existing constraint with the same id will be replaced.
+The min and max slots specify the range between which the movement is allowed.

-Sets up a constraint to copy object position, rotation or scale from another object.
-A specified id should be unique, otherwise an existing constraint with the same will be replaced.
+Creates a constraint to copy object position, rotation or scale from another object.
+Constraint id should be unique, otherwise an existing constraint with the same id will be replaced.

-Removes, mutes or unmutes a constraint with a specified id assigned to a specified object.
+Removes, mutes or unmutes a constraint assigned to a specified object.
 Other constraints assigned to this object (if any) will remain intact.